scjx123/ip/docs/DeveloperGuide.md

 ## 2. Summary of Contributions
 Given below are my contributions to the project.

-New Feature: Added the ability to list total MCs based on selected list.
+New Feature: Added the ability to list total number of MCs or the individual components that made up the MC based on the selected list.
 What it does: Allows the user to print the total number of MC based on the list that he/she is focusing on (i.e list of taken module).
+See the individual components that made up the total MC using this feature.
+Justificiation:

 New Feature: Statistics